OpenXAI: Towards a Transparent Evaluation of Model Explanations: Benchmarking Analysis

-\xhdr{Give Me Some Credit} The dataset incorporates demographic (age), personal (number of dependents), and financial (e.g., monthly income, debt ratio, etc.) features for 250,000 individuals.
-The task is to predict the probability that a customer will experience financial distress vs. not in the next two years.
-The aim of the dataset is to build models that customers can use to the best financial decisions~\citep{GiveMeCredit}.
+\textbf{Give Me Some Credit}~\citep{GiveMeCredit} The dataset incorporates demographic (age), personal (number of dependents), and financial (e.g., monthly income, debt ratio, etc.) features for 102,209 individuals.
+The task is to predict the probability whether or not a customer will experience financial distress in the next two years.
+The aim of the dataset is to build models that customers can use to the best financial decisions.

-\xhdr{Home Equity Line of Credit (HELOC)} The dataset comprises of financial (e.g., total number of trades, average credit months in file) attributes from anonymized applications submitted by 9,871 real homeowners.
-A HELOC is a line of credit typically offered by a bank as a percentage of home equity.
-The fundamental task is to use the information about the applicant in their credit report to predict whether they will repay their HELOC account within 2 years~\citep{HELOC}.